-In addition, AH&LA is partnered with 38 state associations to provide local representation and additional cost-saving benefits to members.
+In addition, AH&LA is partnered with state associations across the country to provide local representation and additional cost-saving benefits to members.
 These partner state associations have the same mission and goals as AH&LA, and we work together to serve the best interest of our members and the hotel industry as a whole.

-AH&LA's Strategic Plan and the 2013 business plan identifies the most important issues facing the association and focuses on three objectives and tactical initiatives needed to benefit the members, grow membership, and serve as the voice of the industry.
-The AH&LA 2012 Annual Report provides an overview of the industry’s top concerns and a chronicle of a landmark year.
+AH&LA's 2012 Annual Report provides an overview of the industry’s top concerns and a chronicle of a landmark year.
 AH&LA’s 2011 audited financial statements and 2011 Form 990, “Return of Organization Exempt From Income Tax,” provides details of its operations and financial positions.
 For additional information, contact Min Zhao at firstname.lastname@example.org.

 For AH&LA contact information, please click here.
 For contact information for our 38 partner state associations, click here.